 The safest way to dispose of potentially hazardous household chemicals is at a Household Chemical CleanOut event.
 It's a FREE service for the safe disposal of a range of household chemicals that could cause harm to human health and the environment if they are not disposed of correctly.

 CleanOut events are held at locations throughout NSW.
 Check out the CleanOut website for a full list of accepted items and conditions of use.

-We're holding a Household Chemical CleanOut Day on:
+The next Household Chemical CleanOut Day will be held on:

 Electronic waste (or e-waste) can be taken to the Cessnock Waste Management Centre (free for domestic customers).
 Ask us how to get a discount voucher when you drop materials off at the Community Recycling Centre.

 - CD drives, hardrives and cables

 Please note: other electrical items are not accepted as electronic waste.

 Disposal of sharps

 Needles, syringes, lancets and other injection equipment should be disposed of correctly to minimise infection to others in the community.
 Sharps should never be disposed of in household waste and recycling bins or flushed down toilets or drains due to the high risk of injury to workers and community members.

 You can dispose of sharps waste at a number of chemists and pharmacies in Cessnock (check our guide to safe disposal of community sharps).